-Whether you’re stuck at home in a quarantine, retired and looking for a new hobby or someone wanting to take the next step toward a healthier lifestyle, chances are gardening could be right for you.
+Whether you’re stuck at home in a quarantine, retired and looking for a new hobby or someone wanting to take the next step toward a healthier lifestyle, chances are growing vegetables could be right for you.
 Gardening is one of the most rewarding hobbies, but also one of the healthiest hobbies in the world to take up.
 Here are our five reasons why health conscious people should give gardening a go:

 - Homegrown Produce Is Healthier

 When you grow your own fruits and vegetables, you get to eat them right off the vine, tree or bush.
 That means all the natural antioxidants and nutrients present in the produce haven’t had any time to decay, so you’re packing an even greater nutritional punch with each meal made from your homegrown harvest.
 Growing vegetables also means you’re in complete control of your growing methods, so you can avoid the use of harmful pesticides and herbicides and enjoy a completely organic experience.